Volunteer

 Absolutely!

 At Volunteer Orientation we’ll go over the basics of volunteering with ATX TV Festival, and fill y’all in on what to expect.
 Bring all your questions!
+The same information will be given out at all the Volunteer Orientations, so you only have to attend one of the meetings, unless you really like us and just want to hang out.

 For those that are coming in from out of town, we recommend coming in the Monday or Tuesday before the festival and heading home the Monday after we’ve wrapped.
-We’ll have volunteer shifts starting bright and early on Tuesday, May 28, 2024 and shifts go through the afternoon of Monday, June 3, 2024.

 Volunteer Shifts & Duties